 Graduates are eligible to apply for direct entry into the UK Voluntary Register of Nutritionists (UKVRN) at Associate status, as our course is accredited by the Association of Nutrition (UK)

 Masters of Dietetics

-This course fulfils the requirements of the Dietitians Association of Australia (DAA) for entry level competencies and has received Provisional Accreditation.
-Graduates are eligible to become members of the Dietitians Association of Australia (DAA) and to join the Accredited Practising Dietitian (APD) Program.
+This course fulfils the requirements of Dietitians Australia (DA) for entry level competencies and has received Provisional Accreditation.
+Graduates are eligible to become members of the Dietitians Australia (DA) and to join the Accredited Practising Dietitian (APD) Program.